duckfuss/duckfuss.github.io/CallumIsWrong.md

 I could keep going, list private companies, heck I haven't even started on America, but i think that there is enough evidence infront of you for any sane man to make the correct jugdment

 ### conclusion
-- if some races are **set up to fail** by the very institutions setup to help us, the institutions that we all rely upon to govern, teach, police and treat, is it not surprising that obamam might want to discuss this???
+- if some races are **set up to fail** by the very institutions setup to help us, the institutions that we all rely upon to govern, teach, police and treat, is it not surprising that obama might want to discuss this???
 - do you not see how naive and cynical it is to spit out shit like "obama's rhetoric was deeply [racially] divisive", I struggle to believe that you would even for a second seriously consider obama for running on some racially inflamatory agenda.
 - this will be adressed in the obama section below